MicrosoftDocs/dynamics-365-intelligent-order-management/topics/finops-integration-scenarios.md

 1. The order is pulled from BigCommerce into Intelligent Order Management.
 1. The order is validated in Intelligent Order Management.
 1. A company, site, and warehouse are assigned in Intelligent Order Management.
-1. The Finance + Operations provider action sends the order to Finance + Operations.
+1. The Finance + Operations provider action sends the order to Finance + Operations(Use **Action** = **Send order to fulfillment**).
-1. An "order sent to fulfillment successful" event is raised in Intelligent Order Management.
+1. The order is picked in Finance + Operations.
+1. The order state in Intelligent Order Management is updated to **Fulfillment in Process** with status reason **Picked**.
-1. The order is shipped in Finance + Operations.
+1. The order is packed and delivered in Finance + Operations.
-1. An "order shipped" event is raised in Intelligent Order Management.
+5. An "order shipped" event is raised in Intelligent Order Management that updates the Order state to **Completed** and status reason as **Fulfilled**
-1. The provider action updates the order status in BigCommerce.
+6. The provider action updates the order status in BigCommerce.
-1. The order is invoiced in Finance + Operations.
+7. The order is invoiced in Finance + Operations.
-1. An "order invoiced" event is raised in Intelligent Order Management.
+8. An "order invoiced" event is raised in Intelligent Order Management.
-1. The provider action updates the order status in BigCommerce.
+9. The provider action updates the order status in BigCommerce.

 ### BigCommerce (new order) \> Intelligent Order Management \> Flexe (fulfillment) \> Finance + Operations (accounting)